romeokoi/EDIDreader/README.md

 ```
 OR you click the “raspberrypi” on your android device

-A popup will come up on your android device and you click yes
+A popup will come up on your android device and you click yes.<br>
-On your pi,
-type "yes" to pair
+On your pi, type "yes" to pair
 ```bash
 trust [MAC ADDRESS YOU COPY]
 scan off